Are you looking for some things to do with kids at home when school is out?

 19. Practice learning a new language together on Duolingo

 Learning a new language is one of the most productive things to do with kids at home–and it’s pretty fun, too.

 Duolingo is one of my favorite free learning tools for kids and families.
 If you’ve always wanted to learn a language and you want to get your kids on board too, you can practice your skills for free!

 20. Watch a documentary on CuriosityStream

-CuriosityStream is a resource we use for homeschooling and it’s got a great selection of documentaries on just about every topic.
-Just be sure to check the ratings first since some of the options are more kid-friendly than others.
+You can find a great selection of documentaries on just about every topic.
+Just be sure to check the ratings first since some of the options on CuriosityStream are more kid-friendly than others.